babelouest/morgan/README.md

 Small application used to display data through a "magic mirror".

-Display randomly on the screen the date/time and the weather and display rss feeds titles in the bottom as a scrolling text.
+Display randomly on the screen the date/time and the weather, and display rss feeds titles in the bottom as a scrolling text.

-Small 1-page application that uses AngularJS and google services to convert rss feeds to a json rest api.
+Small 1-page application that uses AngularJS.
+Also uses google services to convert rss feeds to a json rest api.

 # Configuration